-Because the plug-in "yum-plugin-downloadonly" is not always enabled on Red Hat Enterprise Linux systems, you might need to enable the functionality to download a package without installing it: yum install yum-plugin-downloadonly yum install netapp-um<version>.x86 64.rpm
+Because the plug-in "yum-plugin-downloadonly" is not always enabled on Red Hat Enterprise Linux systems, you might need to enable the functionality to download a package without installing it: yum install yum-plugin-downloadonly

 - c.
-Copy the missing packages from the Internet-connected system to your installation system. - 8.
+Copy the missing packages from the internet-connected system to your installation system. - 8.
 As the root user, or using sudo, run the following command to install the software: